DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 Questions in this chapter address the following aspects:

 ### The responsible institution
-The host institution has an overarching responsibility for following the applicable legislation and ensure that research ethical norms are followed.
+The host institution has an overarching responsibility for following the applicable legislation and ensuring that research ethical norms are followed.
 * GDPR: data controller (behandlingsansvarlig).
 If n>1, co-controller agreement.
 More common: one takes responsibility, the other signs data processor agreement.
 * Helseforskningsloven: forskningsansvarlig